 The 5k Fun Run will begin at the Seagull Creek Fishing Camp at the intersection of Blankenburg Road and the Gunflint Trail at 10:00 AM.
 Participants will run the relatively flat Gunflint Trail to the end of the Trail and Way of the Wilderness.
 The 5k will have the same start time as the Half-Marathon.

-At registration all runners will receive a re-usable goodie bag with their short-sleeve t-shirt along with other goodies.
+Registration is open until Friday, May 1st at 8p.m.
+There will NOT be same day registration.
+Packet Pickup is from 4-8pm on Friday, May 1st.
+At Packet Pickup all runners will receive a re-usable goodie bag with their short-sleeve t-shirt along with other goodies.
+The deadline for registration with a t-shirt included is April 22nd.
+After that runners can order a t-shirt at the finish line.
 Free transportation from Grand Marais and back to Grand Marais is available for all racers and spectators.
 On race day participants will be treated to a complimentary ham dinner, free non-alcoholic beverages, live music and free massages.
 Awards will be given to top finishers and a tree seedling to all participants.
 We hope you’ll join us for this one of a kind run on the Trail Less Traveled.

 The Gunflint Trail Scenic Byway travels through the Superior National Forest, underneath towering pines and past wilderness lakes.
 Moose, fox, bear, wolves and more are commonly seen on the 63-mile paved highway that leads from Grand Marais, MN to the Boundary Waters Canoe Area Wilderness.
 The scenic beauty combined with the remote location of this run makes it a one of a kind event.
 We invite you to participate in the Ham Run Half Marathon or 5k Fun Run on Saturday, May 2nd, 2014.
 We’re going to have a great time on the Gunflint Trail so sign up today and be a part of it.